 Note that the Resources will be updated from time to time.
 To follow the changes we suggest you subscribe to RSS Feed.

-- Arts Management in Turbulent Time (pdf, in Arabic) by Milena Dragićević Šesić and Sanjin Dragojević, and translated by PhD.
+- Arts Management in Turbulent Time (pdf, in English and Russian) by Milena Dragićević Šesić and Sanjin Dragojević, and translated by PhD.
 Nihad Salem.
 First edition 2007.
 The book tackles arts management under tempestuous social, economic and political conditions and in times of crises.

 - Building an Emergency Plan: A Guide for Museums and Other Cultural Institutions (pdf) compiled by Valerie Dorge and Sharon Jones.
 The Getty Conservation Institute, Los Angeles, 1999